KuTo28/DM-Final_Assignment/presentation/Notes.md

 - Make a boxplot for: Weight, Height, BMI, SleepHours, PhysicalHealthDays, MentalHealthDays
 - Show the distribution using a boxplot

+#### Corrupted data

+the observations that have more than X values, remove them

 #### Handling the outliers